-As you can see on the photo, the watch comes equipped with two hour hands.
+As you can see from the photo, the gadget comes equipped with two hour-hands.

-Although there exist a set of more elegant (and much more expensive) solutions to the problem of displaying time in two (or more) different time zones, the one with a pair of hour hands still looks the most widely used by the mainstream watchmakers.
+Although there exists a set of more elegant (and much more expensive) solutions to the problem of displaying time in two (or more) different time zones, the one with a pair of the hour hands still looks the most widely used by the established brands.

 The first hand, the sword-shaped one, displays time in the main time zone in a usual 12-hour format.

-The second hour hand, thin and arrow-shaped, runs around a 24-hour chapter ring telling the time in a military format.
-The night time is indicated with a blue moon crest painted over a silvered background: a very nice, simple and elegant design.
+The secondary hour hand, thin and arrow-shaped, runs around a 24-hour chapter ring telling the time in a military format.
+The night time is indicated with a blue moon crest painted over a silvered background: a nice, simple, and elegant design.

-It also must be noted that the main hour and minute hands, as well as the indexes on the minute track are filled with generous amount of some luminous substance, so there will be no problem with night-time legibility.
+It also must be noted that the main hour and minute hands, as well as the indexes on the minute track, are filled with a generous amount of some luminous substance, so there will be no problem with night-time legibility.